MrKort/Pcfb_Final_Project/README.md

 Contributor: H. Kruize
 Aim of this Git: Store scripts and programs for the "Multiple Sequence Alignment - Phylogenetic tree" pipeline

+To run the script the following programs are needed:
+Python
+Biopython
+python-networkx
+MAFFT
+Phylip

 Our pipeline is written in a python wrapper so that we can better handle program arguments.

 Data retrieval: